 accessible* Homer, Alaska

-This new website is a work in progress!
+This website is a work in progress!
 We've added some information about various places around town, but we're just starting to add information that businesses send us describing their accessibility.
 To suggest additions or changes to information on this website, please email Devony at email@example.com.
 THANK YOU!

 Welcome to accessible* Homer

-This website emphasizes what’s available in Homer for those experiencing disabilities.
+This website emphasizes recreation and leisure activities available in Homer for those experiencing disabilities.

 TRAILS promotes inclusive recreation on the southern Kenai Peninsula.
 We want folks who love travel and adventure to find what they’re looking for right here in Homer—a fun and beautiful place we love to share.

 * accessible means different things in different contexts.
 If a place meets standards of the Americans with Disabilities Act (ADA), we note that.
 If it's working in that direction but not yet there, we describe (or show in photos or videos) the conditions you'll find.
 That way, YOU can decide if it's accessible to YOU.
 We include contact information so you can discuss expectations and needs.

 How to use accessible* Homer

 CLICK on a button below to find places and activities in Homer

 Homer offers many ways to recreate and enjoy its beautiful surroundings — the fully accessible Islands and Ocean Visitor Center and Pratt Museum, wheelchair-friendly trails, boat tours of Kachemak Bay, charming shops and art galleries, delicious places to eat, and comfy places to stay.
 The two tables help you find what you're looking for.

 If you want your business on accessible* Homer